MariumMalek/SampleProject-of-ASP.NET/README.md

-# SampleProject
+# Sample ASP.NET Core Web API Project

-This project demonstrates the creation of a Web API using ASP.NET Core and MSSQL.
-It includes CRUD operations for Employee and Department entities, with proper handling of relationships between them.
+This project demonstrates the use of ASP.NET Core to build a Web API with MSSQL.
+It provides CRUD operations for `Employee` and `Department` entities, showcasing proper handling of one-to-many relationships.

-*Features*
+## Features
-1.ASP.NET Core Web API
+- ASP.NET Core Web API
-2.MSSQL Database
+- MSSQL Database integration
-3.CRUD operations for Employees and Departments 4.One-to-many relationship handling
+- CRUD operations for Employees and Departments
+- One-to-many relationship support
-5.Swagger for API testing
+- Swagger integration for API testing

+## Usage

+- Access the API via Swagger at `/swagger`.
+- Perform CRUD operations on `Employee` and `Department` entities.